Social | Talent creativity

 • Bridgestone has introduced a system that allows employees to take annual paid leave for 5 days (40 hours) per year on an hourly basis in 2021.

-• Bridgestone abolished “core time” in the flextime system in 2024.
+• Bridgestone abolished “core time” in the flextime system.

 Employee benefits